Infertility is the inability to get a partner pregnant after a year or more of regular sexual intercourse without using any birth control methods.

 - Which fertility preservation options would you advise?

 - What fertility preservation options are available at this hospital?
 At a fertility clinic?

 - Would you recommend a fertility specialist (such as a reproductive endocrinologist)?

-- Is condom use advised, based on the treatment I’m receiving?
+- Do you advise using condoms, based on the treatment I’m receiving?